12 Useful Tips For Driving in Death Valley National Park

-Death Valley National Park is one of the best road trips from Las Vegas.
-However, it doesn’t come without challenges.
-This unique national park has more roads than any other park, is the second largest park in the lower 48 and it’s the hottest place in North America.
+Death Valley National Park is one of the best road trips from Las Vegas but it doesn’t come without challenges.
+This unique park contains more roads than any other national park, is the second largest park in the lower 48 and it’s the hottest place in North America.

 Just driving through it can present problems if you don’t know what to expect.

-Add in the remoteness of the area and you can see why it’s so important to come prepared for anything.
-As someone who’s driven all over the desert, in this article, I’m sharing my best Death Valley National Park driving tips.
-If you are an east coaster like me, take notes, because this environment is definitely different from back home.
+Add in the remoteness of the area and you can see why it’s so important to be prepared for anything.
+As someone who’s driven all over the southwest, I’m sharing a few Death Valley National Park driving tips.
+If you’re an east coaster like me, take note, because this environment is definitely different from back home.

 Driving in Death Valley National Park